ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-au.md

 </code></pre>

 ### Develop an operator with Helm

-In this guide, you will use [Helm](https://helm.sh/) to create your first operator.
+In this guide, you will use [Helm](https://helm.sh/) to create your first operator.<br>
 Helm is a package manager and provides templates to deploy applications in Kubernetes.

-The CLI offers to scaffold an entire project, but it generates a lot of files that are not necessary for a non prod ready application.
+The CLI offers to scaffold an entire project, but it generates a lot of files that are not necessary for a non prod-ready application. <br>
 More information on the project layout generated by the CLI can be found in the [official documentation](https://sdk.operatorframework.io/docs/overview/project-layout/).

 #### The Helm chart

 An operator based on Helm is like a classic Helm chart, it will follow the same structure and organization.
 Your first Helm operator will follow the following code organization: